 Contiguous: In the context of a subdivision, a group of parcels where each parcel abuts at least one other parcel in the group and the boundaries of such parcels are capable of being connected by a continuous line around the entire group.
 Does not include separate parcels located on opposite sides of a dedicated public road.
-In the context of single-family attached and multifamily stacked dwelling units, a group of dwellings where each dwelling abuts at least one other dwelling in the group and the footprints of such dwellings are capable of being connected by a continuous line around the entire group.
+In the context of single-family attached and multifamily stacked dwelling units, a group of dwellings where each dwelling abuts at least one other dwelling in the group and the footprints (both below and above ground) of such dwellings are capable of being connected by a continuous line around the entire group.
+Refer to Figure 12.C-1.